Reviewing V2X (NYSE:VVX) & Vow ASA (OTCMKTS:SSHPF)

-Vow ASA (OTCMKTS:SSHPF – Get Rating) and V2X (NYSE:VVX – Get Rating) are both administrative and support and waste management and remediation services companies, but which is the better investment?
-We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, dividends, risk, profitability, valuation and earnings.
+V2X (NYSE:VVX – Get Rating) and Vow ASA (OTCMKTS:SSHPF – Get Rating) are both business services companies, but which is the better business?
+We will contrast the two businesses based on the strength of their profitability, dividends, institutional ownership, earnings, valuation, risk and analyst recommendations.

-This table compares Vow ASA and V2X’s gross revenue, earnings per share and valuation.
+This table compares V2X and Vow ASA’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue